 What’s the difference between a booster shot and a third dose?

 A booster shot is for those whose immunity may wane over time or who may need protection against a new virus strain.
-A COVID-19 booster shot is given at least six months after completing the “primary series” (two doses) of the Pfizer vaccine.
+A COVID-19 booster shot is given at least six months after completing the “primary series” (two doses) of the Pfizer or Moderna vaccine.

 Will a prescription or doctor’s order be needed to get a booster or third dose?